AyushBherwani1998/platform_channel_samples/README.md

 The counter_native demonstrates how to build a counter plugin for android, web and desktop.
 Currrently, the counter_native supports android, and web.

 - web_camera_demo
 The web_camera_demo uses dart:html library to access the javascript apis and capture images from webcam on browsers.
 Currently, exploring the apis to capture images efficiently.
+The demo will only run on chrome browser.

 <h6> Screens for web_camera_demo </h6>